LGN520/farreach-public/ycsb-implementation.md

 - FUTURE
 	* TODO: For synthetic workload, add write ratio, skewness, and value size into StaticStatisticsFilepath -> introduce too many CLI parameters into scripts/remote/calculate_statistics.sh and change too many lines of code in YCSB
 	* TODO: Reduce redundant switch-related scripts in method/localscripts/
-	* TODO: Implement DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
+	* TODO: Implement DistfarreachClient, DistnocacheClient, and DistcacheClient (send pkt for power-of-two-choices for sampled GETRES) in YCSB (just with different methodids)
-		- NOTE: Add preparefinish_client in prebenchmark of distfarreach to trigger snapshot
 		- [IMPORTANT] current distributed extension is a single discussion instead of a critical design -> NOT need to evaluate
 	* TODO: Encapsulate GET/PUT/DEL/SCAN in inswitchcache-c-lib/ for remote_client.c
 		- [IMPORTANT] NOT need to provide c-lib for db_bench